 CFM & MPH

-• In comparison, the Husqvarna 560BTS, with a CFM of 631, beats the 494.41 CFM of the Husqvarna 350BT, making it the superior landscaping tool of the two, when it comes to the amount of leaves that can be blown per minute.
+• In contrast, the Husqvarna 560BTS, with its CFM of 631, outperforms the 494.41 CFM of the Husqvarna 350BT, making it the preferred option for efficiently blowing leaves away.

 • You will find that the Husqvarna 560BTS at an MPH of 232 outperforms the 180 MPH of the Husqvarna 350BT and can blow leaves on grass or lift wet leaves or heavier debris (acorns, etc.) effortlessly in comparison to the latter.